denten-books/plain-text/1-device.md

 of erasing and moving symbols to adjacent squares, one square at a time.
 The Turing machine in effect gives us a concise and minimally viable definition of "reading," "writing," and "becoming aware."
-These states for Turing involve the appropriate internalization of the symbol, for both human and machine.
+These states for Turing involve the appropriate internalization and subsequent externalization of the symbol, for both human and machine.

 More than a simple scanner, a Turing machine is also capable of altering the very rules of reading and writing.
 If we take "reading" to initially entail